 The best way to get enough calcium every day is to eat a variety of healthy foods from all the different food groups.
 Getting enough vitamin D every day from foods like enriched milk or from natural sunlight is important to help the body absorb and use calcium from food.

 Here are some easy guidelines for selecting foods high in calcium:

 - Dark green, leafy vegetables contain high amounts of calcium.
 Broccoli, kale and collards are all good sources of calcium, especially when eaten raw or lightly steamed.
-(Boiling vegetables takes out most of their mineral content.)
+(Boiling vegetables can take out much of their mineral content.)

 - A serving of canned salmon or sardines has about 200 mg of calcium.
-It is found in the soft bones of the fish.
+It's found in the soft bones of the fish.

-- Cereal, pasta, breads and other food made with grains can add calcium to the diet.
+- Cereal, pasta, breads and other food made with grains may add calcium to the diet.
 Look for cereals that are fortified with minerals, including calcium.

 1 serving of dairy equals:

 - 1.5 ounces of natural cheese (such as cheddar).

 - 2 ounces of processed cheese (such as American).